 [Note to editors: Need permission.
 We could substitute an alternative image, though this one better captures ASIMO's cuteness than most of the alternatives.
-Color preferred but black and white okay.]
+Color preferred but black and white okay.
+I am also trying to reach Honda to see if they have a picture they are willing to share for scholarly purposes.]

 Another case: ELIZA was a simple chat program written in the 1960s that used a small range of pre-programmed response templates to imitate a non-directive psychotherapist ("Can you think of a specific example", "Tell me more about your family").
 Apparently, some users found that the program created a powerful illusion of understanding them and spent long periods chatting with it (Weizenbaum 1976).